wjojf/drf_test_task/README.md

 # API Filters

-When using list router,you can put `_filter` object in the body of your request and write `Django ORM` filter queries as values.
+When requesting to `LIST Routes`, you can put `_filter` object in the body of your request and write `Django ORM` filter queries as values.
 This is an example of body:

 ```
 {